 -

-Lard, butter, and solidified cooking fats (wrapped in unwaxed paper, boxed, or brown grocery bagged)
+Lard, butter, and solidified cooking fats (wrapped in a brown grocery bag)

 -